Third-Party Tested ≥98% HPLC Purity — USA Shipped

 In published and preclinical research, VIP has been studied across the following areas:

-• Cognitive focus and neuroprotection
+• Cognition and neuroprotection research

 • Vasodilation and blood flow